Urgent repair work could silence London's landmark Big Ben clock

 "No decisions on works, timescales or costs have been agreed," she added in a statement.

-A parliamentary source told the Sunday Times newspaper the refit could cost up to 40 million pounds ($60 million) and last three years.
+A parliamentary source told the Sunday Times newspaper the refit could cost up to 40 million pounds and last three years.

 The clock is in such a dilapidated state that it is "ready to fail," the source said.